firefox35/GolfnStuff/README.md

 - To give and gain experience of what's the best equipment for the golfer to buy.
 - Share learning experiences of golf equipment.

+## Project Planning

+### Customer Goals
+We provided an easy online experience for our customers to navigate our website whether it's purchasing online products or booking a golf lesson on the day.
+### Business Goals

+### Marketing

 ## Agile Development

 Agile Overview